wasaif89/ToDoList-Project/README.md

 ##Usage: I used enum ,stract,class and functions.
 A simple diagram list with time to keep the user up-to-date with the goals they aim to complete by the day.

-##Known issues: I had some of the functions were not operating and the representative not showing at its correct place but fixed it by informing it with class.
-And some off to do list were not in order managed to fix it in the end.

 ##Upcoming features: I would like to see it performing on a user interface and has more interaction with the user.
 Where it reminds with notification .